List of skateboarding terms: Anatomy of a skateboard

-A skateboard is made up of many parts both movable and immovable that when put together allow a rider to propel him or herself forward and steer left or right.
+A skateboard is made up of many parts both movable and immovable that when put together allow a rider to propel themself forward and steer left or right.
 A skateboard is propelled by pushing with one foot while the other remains on the board, or by pumping in structures such as a pool or half-pipe.
 A skateboard can also be used by simply standing on the board while on a downward slope and allowing gravity to propel the board and rider.